DePaul University > About > Administration > A. Gabriel Esteban, PhD

 Dr. Esteban holds a doctorate in business administration from the Graduate School of Management of the University of California, Irvine, and a master’s in Japanese business studies from Chaminade University in Honolulu.
 He earned his MBA and bachelor’s degree in mathematics from the University of the Philippines, Diliman, Quezon City.

-Dr. Esteban has served American higher education in a number of national roles, including membership on the Accreditation Review Council of the Higher Learning Commission and chairing numerous accreditation visits.
-Since 2012, he has been a member of the Commission on Inclusion for the American Council of Education.
-Esteban currently serves on the board of the Asian Pacific Americans in Higher Education.
+Dr. Esteban has served American higher education in a number of national roles, including past membership on the Accreditation Review Council of the Higher Learning Commission and chairing numerous accreditation visits.
+He is an emeritus board member of Asian Pacific Americans in Higher Education.

 A celebrated leader and advocate for minorities, Dr. Esteban has received multiple honors throughout his career.
 His alma mater, the University of California, Irvine, named him one of its Top 50 graduate and postdoctoral alumni.
 The Carnegie Corporation of New York recognized him as a “Great Immigrant” in 2015, and New Jersey’s leading business journal, NJBIZ, included him on its list of the 100 most powerful state leaders in 2016 for a second time.
 In 2014, the Equestrian Order of the Holy Sepulchre of Jerusalem knighted him; and St. Paul’s Outreach—an organization inviting college students back to their Catholic faith—presented him with its Servant Leader Award.
 The Embassy of the Philippines awarded him a certificate of achievement in 2013.

 Dr. Esteban met Josephine at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
 She holds an MBA from the University of California, Riverside.
 Both their daughter, Ysabella, and their son-in-law, Matthew, are medical doctors.